Business memos have been around for more than 140 years. The reason for their longevity? They work.

 So, what does that mean?

-Attach any bulky forms or documents to the memo so that your audience can read them for more information if they’d like to do so.
+You should include the pertinent information and nothing more.
+Attach any bulky forms or documents to the memo so your audience can read them for more information if they would like to do so.

-If you’re asking all employees to fill out a new questionnaire, the memo can state the purpose of the survey and how the results will be used for their gain.
-Then you can state that the actual form is attached.
+If you are asking all employees to fill out a questionnaire, the memo can simply state the purpose of the survey and how the results will be used for their gain—and then you can mention that the actual form is included as an attachment.